 While box fans simply move air in a straight line from back to front, tower fans can be set so that the air circulates in any direction: upward, downward and through a rotary angle of up to 180 degrees.
 This allows the user to heat, cool or ventilate a larger area than is possible with a stationary box fan.
 Tower fans can be controlled with a remote and, like most box fans, have varying speeds.

 If there has been a flood or leak that has created damp conditions on a floor or in a room, using a box fan can help to circulate air, dry the wet surfaces and prevent the growth of mold and mildew.
 The tower fan is also useful for this purpose, as it circulates air from a more varied height through and out of the room.

-Many tower fans come with timers, so that their operation can be set for a specific duration and time of day.
-Some can also be set to "natural breeze" operation, to imitate shifting and intermittent outdoor winds.
-Some tower units come with ionizers, which change the chemical composition of the various atmospheric elements and, according to some, create a more healthful and energizing atmosphere.
+Many tower fans come with timers which makes it easier to time when they are used and for how long.
+Some tower fans can also be set to "natural breeze" operation, to imitate shifting and intermittent outdoor winds.
+Some tower units come with ionizers, which change the chemical composition of the various atmospheric elements and create a more healthful and energizing atmosphere.
 Tower fans are generally quieter while operating and also are less hazardous for curious pets and kids.

 Costs and Service